-The Information Privacy Act 2000 (IP Act) provides a legal framework for the collection, use, disclosure and holding of personal information.
-The IP Act covers all Victorian public sector bodies, including EPA.
-The Information Privacy Principles (IPPs) underpin the IP Act.
+The Privacy and Data Protection Act 2014 (PDP Act; Victorian Legislation and Parliamentary Documents) provides a legal framework for the collection, use, disclosure and holding of personal information.
+The PDP Act covers all Victorian public sector bodies, including EPA.
+The Information Privacy Principles (IPPs) underpin the PDP Act.

-The full text of the Information Privacy Principles can be found in schedule 1 of the Information Privacy Act 2000.
+The full text of the Information Privacy Principles can be found in Schedule 1 of the PDP Act.

 EPA is committed to valuing and respecting the privacy of the people that it interacts with as well as protecting the personal and sensitive information collected in the course of performing its functions under the Environment Protection Act 1970 (EP Act).

-EPA has obligations under the IP Act, as well as other laws, in respect of how it manages personal information.
-The IP Act aims to reach a balance between the free-flow of information for the public good and the protection of privacy of personal information in an increasingly information dependent environment.
+EPA has obligations under the PDP Act, as well as other laws, in respect of how it manages personal information.
+The PDP Act aims to reach a balance between the free-flow of information for the public good and the protection of privacy of personal information in an increasingly information dependent environment.